Alig96/nzombies/README.md

 - To-do list:
 	- Invisible blockers to have blocking filters
-	- Try to work around a way for Speed Cola and Double Tap (Double Tap v2?) to work on all weapons
 	- Add Black Ops and Black Ops 2 perks?
 	- Fix random downing of players (Prop collision?)
 	- Modify curves to be better
-	- Fix Zombies getting stuck on corners a lot (plz)
+	- Fix Zombies getting stuck on corners a lot (plz) (Already fixed?)
-	- Zombies to walk back to a spawnpoint and respawn if there's no valid paths to players (Nav Mesh Grouping WIP)
 	- Support for free buttons/doors with custom text
 	- Tools to save config and apply on LMB instead of having to re-enter it every time
-	- Pack-a-Punch weapon animation and material overlay and sounds
 	- Change round handler function to not run every second; instead just on events
 	- General optimizations
 	- Real Nazi Zombie models and sounds for the zombies?